theunicornguild/the-reading-potato/19_enhancements/02_python_5_pagination.md

 We basically added this `pagination` `div` at the bottom of our code.
 This block of code does a couple of things:

-1. Checks if there's a next page, if so it provide's you a link to it.
+1. Checks if there's a next page, if so it provides you a link to it.
-2. Checks if there's a previous page, if so it provide's you a link to it.
+2. Checks if there's a previous page, if so it provides you a link to it.
 3. Displays which page you're on and how many pages there are in total.

 Go and test it now on your browser.